 Locations of water and stations: (11 total) Miles 2.6, 4.8, 7.8, 10.4, 12.2,14.7, 16.7, 18.9, 21.3, 23, and 24.6

-Electrolyte offered: Gatorade Endurance at all Aid Stations, fruit at later aid stations, and GU at miles 12.2 and 18.9
+Electrolyte offered: Gatorade Endurance at all Aid Stations, fruit at all aid stations starting at mile 10.4, and GU at miles 12.2 and 18.9

 Access Locations: None, only the finish.
 Highway 1 is closed for the runners, so it’s impossible for them to be at the start or anywhere along the course.